serverless/blog/posts/2016-12-20-serverless-wordpress-hosting-with-shifter.md

 ---
-title: How Shifter Introduced Serverless Hosting to WordPress Using AWS, DynamoDB and the Serverless Framework
+title: How Shifter Introduced Serverless Hosting to WordPress Using AWS, DynamoDB & the Serverless Framework
 description: Learn how Shifter transforms WordPress blogs and websites into static sites to make them faster, more secure and scalable in this guest post.
 date: 2016-12-20
 thumbnail: 'https://s3.amazonaws.com/shifter-serverless-blog/shifter-square.png'